#5 Most Common Digital Marketing Traps

 It’s especially important now because digital marketing landscape changes in the blink of an eye and what worked perfectly during the first campaign might no longer work two months later so companies can’t keep using one tactic over and over again.

 By keeping track of the performance of their content, marketers can make decisions based on precise data rather than “gut feeling” and save money this way – if the performance of an ad or content is much lower than expected, they can stop it instead of losing money.
 Then marketers can also improve their digital marketing efforts based on the data they got from analytics.
-Analytics is a goldmine of information so you can’t afford to neglect it!
+Analytics is a goldmine of information so you can’t afford to neglect it.
+End-to-end testing plays a huge role in your overall success.

 Creating content just for the sake of posting something new